9280 S. Kyrene Rd.

 The same sense of being overwhelmed and unimportant applies to social media.
 Twitter feeds are becoming an unreadable fire hose of rehashed content.
 Facebook has all but given up on organic discovery.
 Physical marketing, especially mail, is no better when people receive a bundle of junk mail daily.

 Only one form of communication has an unmistakable charm.
 The delivery method cuts through the competition to touch your customers’ hearts: the handwritten letter.
 Explore the following ways a business can turn customers into permanent fans.

 Handwritten letters and cards can be used to thank customers for buying from you, signing up for a free trial, or completing a survey.
 Today, the only “thank you” a customer typically gets is at the checkout counter or on an online invoice page.
 Anyone will be surprised and charmed when you take a more elaborate and personal approach.
 That powerful reminder will pay off with more frequent sales.

-Word of mouth is another great reason to thank customers with a handwritten letter.
+Word of mouth is another great reason to thank customers with a customer appreciation letter.
 People often discuss or share handwritten letters they’ve received with friends or family, especially now when receiving a handwritten letter occurs less often.
 Send a letter with such a benevolent reason as expressing thanks and the message will come across as heartfelt.
 You can bet that more than one person will hear about it.

 Don’t be tempted to think handwritten letters are only appropriate at certain times of the year when everyone is sending cards.
 The opposite is true; sending an unexpected letter to a customer, outside of any socially obligated time such as Christmas, is bound to come across as especially authentic.